pgpbpadilla/pgpbpadilla.github.io/journal/hobby/kbd/_posts/2023-11-06-zsa-voyager-pt1.md

 into both the Moonlander and the Voyager and somehow I expected that it would be possible to just drag-and-drop my layout.

-Oryx lacks this ability to easly transfer a Moonlander layout into the Voyager.
+Oryx lacks this ability to easily transfer a Moonlander layout into the Voyager.
 In the end I had to configure the Voyager's entire layout by hand, key by key, slowly and painfully.

-It could have been worse, I knew exactly what each key should do, so I was able to almost mindlessly replicate each key assignment withouth thinking too much.
+It could have been worse, I knew exactly what each key should do, so I was able to almost mindlessly replicate each key assignment without thinking too much.

 I would summarize this experience as follows: